 This course explores the use of software and hardware in the music studio as a means by which composers and sound designers create sound for use in soundtracks.
 Topics will include exploration of software instruments using synthesis and sampling, as well as instrumentation and orchestration of acoustic instruments.
-The art of Foley will be explored through which students will create sound effects and background ambience using a variety of objects.
-Projects will incorporate the creation of soundscapes and compositions with both software and ‘real’ acoustic instruments.
-Best if taken concurrently or following 455.630 Recording Sound for Film.
+The art of Foley will be explored whereby students create sound effects and background ambience using a variety of objects.
+Projects will incorporate the creation of soundscapes and musical compositions with both software and ‘real’ acoustic instruments.
+Should be taken concurrently with Recording Sound for Film.

-The final course in the sound concentration sequence, this course is focused on composing and sound designing a longer-form capstone work in collaboration with a filmmaker also in the MA program.
+The final course in the Sound Concentration sequence, this course is focused on composing and sound designing a longer-form capstone work in collaboration with a filmmaker also in the MA program.
 Final grade is based on the quality of the finished product and an evaluation by the instructor of how the student incorporated knowledge and techniques introduced in the previous three classes.
-Prerequisite: 455.632 Sound on Film I.
+Prerequisite: Sound on Film I.